thomasfevre/morphoallez/README.md

 I switched from Infura to a Tenderly RPC, which I use in often along with Infura for my side-projects, so I did not have to create another account.

-To manage the scope of the historical sync, I added a specific block window in rindexer.yaml to index only the first 100 days of data --> starting when the factory_v1_1 was created; this way, I thought I could get the best assets vault creation records just after that.
+To manage the scope of the historical sync, I added a specific block window in rindexer.yaml to index ~140 days of data --> starting when the factory_v1_1 was created;

 Total time ~ 5-7 min
 Historical indexing time taken: 1.8135277s